MicrosoftDocs/azure-docs-powershell/azuresmps-4.0.0/Azure.Service/New-AzureWebsite.md

 ```

 ### -GitHub
-Indicates that this cmdlet links the new website to an existing Github repository.
+Indicates that this cmdlet links the new website to an existing GitHub repository.
 Commits to the Giuthub repository are pushed to the website in Azure.

 ```yaml